Developmental hip dysplasia is a condition that must be caught early.

 HEALTHY LIVING TIPS for the pregnant woman

 The rapidly growing infant places great demands for nutrients and oxygen on the mother.
-A diet rich in the healthy fats, protein, carbohydrate, vitamins and minerals, HEALTHY LIVING TIPS ... and of course ample oxygen.
-I know of no direct link like a lack of Folate, or the smoking mother to Developmental Hip Dysplasia but that's probably simply because researchers haven't yet discovered the link.
+A diet rich in the healthy fats, protein, carbohydrate, vitamins and minerals, HEALTHY LIVING TIPS and of course ample oxygen.
+I know of no direct link like a lack of Folate and choline, or the smoking mother to Developmental Hip Dysplasia but that's probably simply because researchers haven't yet discovered the link.
+What is known, even worse, is that a deficiency causes birth defects; your greens and eggs is the short answer.

 Of course, because of the prevalence of backache in pregnancy, WALKING BENEFITS ... are even more important.